 Evidence before this study

 Atrial fibrillation (AF) and heart failure (HF) are two cardiovascular challenges of major significance.
-Synergistically with HF, AF leads to poor clinical outcome and increased mortality.
-AF has a progressive nature and current therapies, especially in HF patients, are limited in number and efficacy and do not target AF promoting processes in the atrial tissue such as inflammation and fibrosis, leaving a substantial unmet need for therapeutic innovation.
-Recent data indicate that SK4 calcium-activated K+ channel, are expressed in cardiomyocytes predominantly in supraventricular tissues.
+AF leads to poor clinical outcomes and increased mortality, in a manner synergistic with HF.
+AF has a progressive nature, and current therapies, especially in HF patients, are limited in number and efficacy and do not target AF-promoting processes in the atrial tissue such as inflammation and fibrosis, leaving a substantial unmet need for therapeutic innovation.
+Recent data indicate that SK4 calcium-activated K+ channels are expressed in cardiomyocytes predominantly in supraventricular tissues.
 In addition, these channels are overexpressed in activated fibroblasts and macrophages.
-Thus, blockage of these channels may serve as an attractive new therapeutic strategy to prevent AF progression.
+Thus, blockade of these channels may serve as an attractive new therapeutic strategy to prevent AF progression.

 Added value of this study

-We found that BA6b9, a novel allosteric blocker inhibiting SK4 channels at the specific calmodulin-PIP2 binding domain, markedly inhibit AF susceptibility and atrial inflammation and fibrosis in rats with systolic HF following myocardial infarction.
+We found that BA6b9, a novel allosteric blocker inhibiting SK4 channels at the specific calmodulin-PIP2 binding domain, markedly inhibits AF susceptibility and atrial inflammation and fibrosis in rats with systolic HF following myocardial infarction.

 Implications of all the available evidence

-Blockade of SK4 K+ channels by BA6b9 can be an attractive new strategy to inhibit AF development and progression in patients suffering from systolic HF.
+Blockade of SK4 K+ channels by BA6b9 may represent an attractive new strategy to inhibit AF development and progression in patients suffering from systolic HF.

 Introduction

 Atrial fibrillation (AF) is the most common cardiac arrhythmia, affecting 1-2% of the population worldwide (1, 2).
 The prevalence of AF steeply increases with age and the lifetime risk is estimated to be as high as 22-26% (3).
 AF is characterized by rapid and disordered electrical activation of the atria leading to compromised contraction.
-It is associated with higher rates of stroke, heart failure, hospital admissions and mortality, thus representing an important medical challenge (4).
-Common conditions such as ischemic heart disease and heart failure (HF) with either reduce ejection fraction (EF) or preserved EF (HFrEF and HFpEF, respectively) are important etiological factors for AF (5, 6) and they converge together with additional etiologies such as hypertension, obesity, diabetes mellitus and sleep apnea to increase the risk of AF in ways that are still elusive (7).
-AF is a progressive condition resulting in greater risk of recurrence and persistence over time, challenging all treatment efforts (8).
-Importantly, when associated with HF, AF leads to poor clinical outcome and pharmacological treatment options for rhythm control are limited (9, 10).
+It is associated with higher rates of stroke, heart failure, hospital admissions, and mortality, thus representing an important medical challenge (4).
+Common conditions such as ischemic heart disease and heart failure (HF) with either reduced ejection fraction (EF) or preserved EF (HFrEF and HFpEF, respectively) are important etiological factors for AF (5, 6), and they converge together with additional etiological factors such as hypertension, obesity, diabetes mellitus, and sleep apnea to increase the risk of AF in ways that remain elusive (7).
+AF is a progressive condition that results in a greater risk of recurrence and persistence over time, complicating treatment efforts (8).
+Importantly, when associated with HF, AF leads to poor clinical outcomes, and the available pharmacological treatment options for rhythm control are limited (9, 10).

 The pathophysiology of AF is complex and multi-factorial.
 AF initiation involves sources of sustained rapid electrical activity (“drivers”) that can trigger arrhythmic episodes (11).
-In addition, various mechanisms may alter the electrical and structural properties of the atria and thus, promote tissue susceptibility to AF episodes (“AF substrate”) (1, 8).
-In addition, AF itself induces atrial electrical and structural remodeling increasing the AF substrate (8, 12).
-Antiarrhythmic drugs aimed to prevent AF recurrence and to sustain normal sinus rhythm are extensively used but are only partially effective and are not exempt of pro-arrhythmic and extra-cardiac side effects (8, 13-15).
-Number of novel atrial selective antiarrhythmic targets have been the focus of extensive research in the last two decades without success in reaching advanced clinical studies so far (15, 16 ).
-From a different point of view, therapeutic modalities intended to attenuate or revert underlying pathophysiological processes that promote AF substrate are attractive potential adjuncts to current management.
-Various insults such as inflammation, oxidative and ER stress, abnormal proteostasis, apoptotic signaling, autophagy and fibrosis are all considered as drug targets in this context (17-21).
+In addition, various mechanisms may alter the electrical and structural properties of the atria and thus promote tissue susceptibility to AF episodes (“AF substrate”) (1, 8).
+AF itself can also induce atrial electrical and structural remodeling, thereby increasing the AF substrate (8, 12).
+Antiarrhythmic drugs aimed at preventing AF recurrence and sustaining normal sinus rhythm are extensively used but are only partially effective and are not devoid of pro-arrhythmic or extra-cardiac side effects (8, 13-15).
+Novel atrial selective antiarrhythmic targets have been the focus of extensive research over the last two decades, albeit without success in translating these efforts to advanced clinical studies to date (15, 16 ).
+From a different perspective, therapeutic modalities intended to attenuate or revert underlying pathophysiological processes that promote AF substrate are attractive potential adjuncts to current management strategies.
+Various insults such as inflammation, oxidative and endoplasmic reticulum (ER) stress, abnormal proteostasis, apoptotic signaling, autophagy, and fibrosis are all considered possible drug targets in this context (17-21).